DreymaR/BigBagKbdTrixPKL/Source/README.md

 	- Added some symbols to the RingAbov-Lig (ring symbols), Stroke-Bar (ballot boxes on s/f/x), Macron (trigrams on 0-7) and DotAbove (dice on 1-6) dead keys.
 	- Added the ĳĲ digraphs and ijIJ bigrams to the Nl layouts, on the `OEM_102` "ISO" key and AltGr+iI, respectively.
 	- HIG updated so shift state help images show parseable entries like bigrams correctly.
-	- New mappings for Ext-tap wfpblu. `{Ext-tap,w}` opens Windows Explorer; useful since the Win+E shortcut may be compromised in Colemak due to a hardwired Win+L.
+	- New mappings for Ext-tap `wfpblu`. `{Ext-tap,w}` opens Windows Explorer; useful since the Win+E shortcut may be compromised in Colemak due to a hardwired Win+L.
 	- Updated the EPKL compiler to Ahk2Exe from AHK v1.1.27.07.
 Later versions are currently not fully compatible with EPKL source, causing trouble with AltGr.
 	- A `##` state entry now sends the key's VK## Blind.
 Good for, e.g., `Win+<number>` which doesn't work otherwise.
 Warning: Output will depend on your OS layout.
 		- In particular, if you run a self-made MSKLC layout underneath in which letter and/or `OEM_` VK codes are wrong, the result will be odd.